0xchase/opensampler2/README.md

    - Batch sample processor (renderable ML effects, layer and export samples, paulstretch samples, etc)
  - Preset browser button in the corner, window is full screen
  - Some generative scripting language like tidalcycles
- - MIDI effects (suite of generative modules)
+ - MPE/MIDI effects (suite of generative modules)
  - Selected samples and mapping
  - Selected synths and mapping
  - Audio effects and routing